 Facing them were approximately 60,000 battle-hardened, mechanized, fanatical, tenacious Japanese troops, fresh from battles in China.

 Palmer and the other Canadian defenders would be the first Canadian army units to engage the Axis in the Second World War.
 Their harrowing struggle to survive would continue on for 45 long months.

-Synopsis: February 6, 1941.
+Synopsis: (Non-Fiction) February 6, 1941.
 5:32pm.
 While travelling in Allied convoy SC-20 involving 46 ships, the Maplecourt and it’s crew of 38 men vanished.
 Later on, their family was told it had sunk without a trace.
 It remained a mystery for almost seventy years before details emerged on the tragedy which involved an interesting connection leading all the way up the Nazi hierarchy to Admiral Karl Doenitz, Adolf Hitler’s successor as the Head of Nazi Germany.

 The author had two PEI relatives serving on the ship – his Great Uncle, Earl O’Hanley (brother of his grandmother, Catherine Jeanette O’Hanley Palmer), and Earl’s first cousin, Albert O’Hanley.
 They joined the Canadian merchant marines during the Battle of the Atlantic.

 During the war, Canada had built 410 merchant ships involved in 25,000 merchant shipping voyages (before the outbreak of WWII, Canada only had 38 merchant vessels measuring 1,000 tons or greater).
 “67 Canadian merchant marine ships were sunk during the war, mostly by German U-boats in 1942.
 Of Canada’s 12,000 mariners, approximately 1,146 were killed.
 One in seven merchant mariners died at sea – a higher casualty rate than any of the other armed forces [Army, Navy or Air Force].”